rday45/flask-web-server/README.md

 }
 ```

-if the request is unsucessful, for example due to the vocation being an unaccepted value, you may receive the following error:
+If the request is unsucessful, for example due to the vocation being an unaccepted value, you may receive the following error:

 ```JSON
 {